tehtris-hub/CpuLimit/README.md

 # CPUlimit

-An oxidized version of the original [`cpulimit`](https://github.com/opsengine/cpulimit), an utility to limit the CPU usage of a process.
+An oxidized version of the original [`cpulimit`](https://github.com/opsengine/cpulimit), a utility to limit the CPU usage of a process.

 ## Usage